VoliJS/NestedReact/examples/todomvc/readme.md

 ##FAQ
 ### How can you do pure render with mutable models?
 I heard it's impossible.

 By comparing object's versions.
 For _immutable_ data, reference to the data itself can be used as version token, it's the same thing.
 For _mutable_ data, you need to introduce separate version token, so we do it.
+Let's understand how this mechanics works.

 Every NestedTypes model and collection has `_changeToken` property, which contains empty object `{}` reassigned every time object is updated (and {} !== {}, they are separate objects allocated on heap).
 Inside of `shouldComponentUpdate`, we compare these version tokens for every model and collection listed in `props` with tokens used at last render.
 Thus, we're able to efficiently check whenever model or collection was changed since the last render.

-It's works faster than any generic PureRenderMixin because we dynamically compile `shouldComponentUpdate` functions with _loops unrolled _, taking props list from component's `propTypes` (loops through hashes are very expensive, as well as `Object.keys` call).
+It's works faster than any generic PureRenderMixin because we dynamically compile `shouldComponentUpdate` functions with _loops unrolled_, taking props list from component's `propTypes` (loops through hashes are very expensive, as well as `Object.keys` call).

 ### What does `editing : ToDo.from( '^props.todos' )` from `todolist.jsx` mean?